Application & Deadlines

 *Final or original transcripts will only be required if admission is offered.

-**One combined academic statement of purpose (1000 words) and personal statement (500 words)
+**One page academic statement of purpose (1000 words) and personal statement short answer questions (250 words).

 --------

 The University of Illinois institution code for reporting test scores is 1836.
 International applicants receiving financial assistance from the Department are not required to complete the Financial Certification Form.
-International applicants who are admitted with outside financial assistance (government scholarships, corporate support, or personal funds) are required to submit the Financial Certification Form.
-Find more information and details regarding evidence of financial resources for international applicants on the university Graduate website.
+International applicants admitted with outside financial assistance (government scholarships, corporate support, or personal funds) must submit the Financial Certification Form.
+Find more information and details regarding evidence of financial resources for international applicants on the university's graduate website.

 Application Deadline (Fall Admissions)